angelolz/CHScrobbler/README.md

 ## Installation/Usage
 0. Before starting the app, please make sure that **"Export Current Song"** is enabled in your Clone Hero Settings.
+1. Go to your Clone Hero data folder settings and edit `settings.ini`.
+Near the bottom, you should find a `custom_song_export` property.
+Add `%n%b` to it.
+It should look like `custom_song_export = %s%n%a%n%c%b`.
+You may need to restart Clone Hero after changing these settings.
+   - For Windows, the data folder is in `%USERPROFILE%\AppData\LocalLow\srylain Inc_\Clone Hero`.
+   - For Mac, the data folder is in `~/Clone Hero`.
+   - For Linux, the data folder is in `~/.clonehero`.

-1. Download the latest version of **CHScrobbler**.
+2. Download the latest version of **CHScrobbler**.
-2. Place the `.exe`/`.jar` file inside your own **Clone Hero directory**.
+3. Place the `.exe`/`.jar` file inside your own **Clone Hero directory**.
-3. You may open the program.
+4. You may open the program.
 Upon opening the program, it will prompt you to provide your last.fm credentials so that it may be able to scrobble under your name.

     ***Note***: If you don't want to do the setup, create a file called `config.txt` in the same directory as the .exe and put these properties in it and fill it in:
 ```